*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 |June||20ºC / 68ºF||18ºC / 64ºF||26ºC / 79ºF|

+Bring layers with you throughout the day.
 It’s cool, then sunny, then cool in the evening.
-I didn’t really get it when I first moved here, did I?
+I didn’t really get it when I first moved here.
 My first year of living in Barcelona, I got sick constantly.
 Family who visited me would also get sick.
 And my theory is that you’re constantly going walking under the shade, sitting in a sunny plaza, then going back down to the metro.
 Too many weather changes!
 My suggestion is to always keep an extra layer handy (a sweater, jacket, scarf) if you plan on staying out past 7pm because it does cool down.
 You’ll be glad you did!